vesmil/oko-bere/README.md

 ## Introduction

 This repository contains two applications: **Oko bere - server** and **Oko bere - client**.
-Combined they allow multiple players to play typical Czech card game together.
+Combined they allow multiple players to play Oko bere.

-...
+Oko bere is a card game that is popular in the Czech Republic.
+It is typically played with a deck of 32 cards (7, 8, 9, 10, Jack, Queen, King, and Ace in hearts, clubs, spades, and diamonds) among friends in social settings.
+The game is led by the banker, who is the player holding the bank.

 ---